Affiliate links on Android Authority may earn us a commission. Learn more.

 Here's how to change your Android system accent color

 The release of Android 10 in 2019 included, among other things, a system-wide dark mode theme for the first time in the operating system’s history.
 However, that’s not all.
 You could also change the Android system accent color for the first time.
 This feature is still available and ready to use, even with newer devices.

 Android 10 required going into the more advanced Developer Options to change the accent colors of your Android icons to several choices.
 The process is more straightforward since Android 12, requiring no Developer Options.
 We’ll tell you how to do both.

 Android system accent colors can be changed by going to Settings > Wallpaper & style > Basic colors and picking your favorite color.
 You can also go to Wallpaper colors to let Android pick the colors based on your wallpaper.

-What Android 10 system access colors are available?
+What Android system accent colors are available?

 - Ocean (a different shade of blue)

 Keep in mind that all these colors have been expanded and changed with Android 12 and Android 13.
 These are no longer labeled, so we can no longer name them anymore.
 There are more available colors now, though.
 There are different hues of blue, green, purple, orange, yellow, and even color combinations.

 How to alter the colors on Android 10 and 11